 The following special procedures shall be applied to support 9-1-1 call originations:

 If the To header and/or the Request-URI contains a service URN in the “sos” family (e.g., urn:service:sos), a “dest” claim of type “uri” containing a service URN in the “sos” family shall be permitted.
-The only dest claim of type “uri” that is currently allowed is a service URN in the “sos” family, e.g.,"dest":{"uri":["urn:service:sos”]}.
+The only “dest” claim of type “uri” that is currently allowed is a service URN in the “sos” family, e.g.,"dest":{"uri":["urn:service:sos"]}.

 If the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted according to Annex C of J-STD-036-C-2, Enhanced Wireless 9-1-1 Phase II, July 2017, then the authentication service shall treat that calling TN as if it were a valid E.164 number; i.e., it shall canonicalize the calling TN to remove any leading “+” sign or visual separators (i.e., “.”, “-”, “(”, and “)”), and then populate the “orig” claim with the resulting digit string.
 This special procedure shall be applied only if the non-dialable callback number is a string of 10 digits with leading digits “911” or 11 digits with leading digits “1911”.